Khan4218/my-react-journey/README.md

 ---

+## 🧠 What I’ve Learned So Far

-## 📚 What I’ll Learn in Section 2
+### ✅ Section 2 Highlights

-Section 2 dives into **props, reusability, and dynamic content**:

-- Creating a reusable `Entry` component
+- Creating a reusable Entry component

 -  Understanding and using props

 -  Writing JavaScript inside JSX

 -  Passing data into components

 -  Receiving and destructuring props

 -  Using non-string props

 -  Importing static assets

-- Looping with `.map()` in JSX
+-  Looping with .map() in JSX

 -  Rendering arrays of components

-- The importance of the `key` prop
+-  The importance of the key prop

 -  Passing entire objects as props

 -  Using the spread operator for cleaner prop-passing

----

 ## 📁 Projects